Weekend in Graz Austria | Graz City Break itinerary

 Mariahilferpl.
 1, Graz, Austria,

 Directly next to the Landhaus is the Armoury.
-With about 32,000 objects in the 17th-century mansion on Herrengasse, Graz is home to the most extensive historical Armoury in the world and was once an essential arsenal in Inner Austria.
+With about 32,000 objects in the 17th-century mansion on Herrengasse, Graz is home to the most extensive historical Armoury in the world (and is considered the world’s largest historical armory) and was once an essential arsenal in Inner Austria.

 In the Armoury, there are rows of shining suits of armour, giving the mansion a museum-like appeal.
 You will also find swords, chainmail, cannons and a warhorse body of Armoury.
-This museum is one for lovers of history and battle strategists.
+This museum is one for lovers of history and battle strategists and is near the city center.

 Next, I visited the city’s vibrant main square in Sporgasse.
 The busy shopping street is lined with some of the most picturesque old-world buildings and store-fronts, showcasing the type of architecture Austria is known for.